INFORMATION FOR STUDENTS OF COMPUTER SCIENCE, SECOND-CYCLE PROGRAMME

 From the academic year 2025/26, we offer a Master's degree in computer science in one of 6 specializations.
 You will find detailed information about them in the course schedule.
 The choice of specialization depends on the assignment to the Master seminar.

-In addition, the following courses are indicated for each specialization:
+In addition, the following courses are required for each specialization:

-- 2 obligatory courses to be completed in the first year of study,
+- 2 obligatory courses for your specialization (to be completed in the first year of study)

 - a course from the group of fundamental/basic system courses for 9 ECTS (specializations: Algorithmics, Cryptography, Automata, logic and complexity and Algorithmic economics) or a course from the group of fundamental/basic theoretical courses for 6 ECTS (specializations: Information Systems and Programming Languages),

-- elective courses for your specialization (18 ECTS in the second year of study).
+- elective courses for your specialization (18 ECTS).

 Obligatory and elective courses assigned to a given specialization are available to other specializations as ordinary/standard elective courses.